-Angola: Experts, observer missions ready to monitor the general elections | Africanews
+Angola: Experts, observer missions ready for the general elections | Africanews

 Angola

-2000 national and international observers have been accredited to follow the election.
+2000 national and international observers have been accredited to follow the elections.
 Among the foreign delegations is a 29 member mission from the Community of Portuguese Speaking Countries (CPLP), headed by the former president of the Republic of Cape Verde, Jorge Carlos Fonseca.

-"The CPLP does its job, that is, with the number of observers, taking into account the size of the country, the relative importance of the provinces, the constituencies, We will focus on the province of Luanda, Bengo, Cuanza Norte and Cuanza Sul", Fonseca told our correspondent.
+"The CPLP does its job, that is, with the number of observers, taking into account the size of the country, the relative importance of the provinces, the constituencies, We will focus on the province of Luanda, Bengo, Cuanza Norte and Cuanza Sul", Fonseca told our correspondent João Peseiro Monteiro.

-"Taking into account that Luanda, for example, has close to four million voters, a third of the voters, with samples from Bengo, Kwanza North and Kwanza Sul I believe that it can give a relatively positive, objective view of what happens in the electoral process." the ex leader of Cape Verde said.
+"Taking into account that Luanda, for example, has close to four million voters, a third of the voters, with samples from Bengo, Cuanza Norte and Cuanza Sul, I believe that it can give a relatively positive, objective view of what happens in the electoral process." the ex leader of Cape Verde said.

-The European Union has two experts [Experts not Observers - it is diplomatic language and it is different] on ground for a longer mission than that of the CPLP, as they follow the process up to the possible challenge actions in the courts.
+The European Union has two experts on ground for a longer mission than that of the CPLP, as they follow the process up to the possible challenge actions in the courts.
 Their report is never made public.

 There are also national observers.
 In relation to other elections, Luís Jimbo from the Angolan Electoral Observatory explained that they have less support, but the accreditation was faster and they had more time for training.
 At the same time, several citizens are organizing themselves to verify if the results announced in Luanda, correspond to the notices posted in each polling station.